By Bob McIntosh

 If you’re writing your resume for the first time or updating it, you will want to heed what these experts say about submitting the best document possible.
 This means:

-If you accomplish all of this, your job search will be successful in 2020.
+If you accomplish all of this, your job search will be successful.